kxdang/kiendang.me/content/blog/061-opioids/index.md

 ###<center>💊Tramadol

-A few weeks after my hospitalization I came in for another surgery which led me to my second experience with [propofol](/060-propofol/).
-I was prescribed tramadol which is another opioid that selectively binds to a different opiate receptor in the central nervous system.
-It does not bind as strongly to the mu receptor compared to morphine, therefore, they are much less potent and comes with a relatively low risk of addiction or withdrawal<sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK537060/" target="_blank">[8]</sup></a>.
+A few weeks after my hospitalization, I came in for another surgery which led me to my second experience with [propofol](/060-propofol/).
+I was prescribed tramadol, another opioid that selectively binds to a different opiate receptor in the central nervous system.
+It does not bind as strongly to the mu receptor compared to morphine, therefore, are much less potent and comes with a relatively low risk of addiction or withdrawal<sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK537060/" target="_blank">[8]</sup></a>.

 ##<center>Why do opioids cause constipation? 💩